SRON-Earth/Balsa/Documentation/Manual.md

 ### Classification Problems

-Classification is the process of applying one of a fixed number of *labels* to a set of data points.
+*Classification* is the process of assigning one of a fixed number of *labels* to a set of data points.
 Each data point consists of a fixed number of numeric values, known as *features*.

 As an example, consider the output of a machine that scans pieces of fruit on a factory conveyor belt.
 The machine weighs each item, and registers the average RGB colour value of the pixels in a digital photo of the piece of fruit.
-In this example, each data point has four features: the weight, and the average red-, green- and blue components of the image pixels.
+Each data point has four features: the weight, and the average red, green, and blue components of the image pixels.

 | Weight | Red | Green | Blue |
 |--------|-----|-------|------|